 Mama Bear: Woe betide the foolish thieves/governments/unethical Starfleet captains who think it's a good idea to mess with her crew.

-Manipulative Bitch: this would be Guile Hero except that she is too willing to play dirty when it comes to military, political and personal manipulation to either save/help her crew or do what she thinks is right (even if her actions to get there are amoral).
+Guile Hero: She is willing to play dirty when it comes to military, political and personal manipulation to either save or help her crew or do what she thinks is right (even if her actions to get there are amoral).
 By the later seasons she really does become quite good at it.

 Must Have Caffeine: Her Memory Alpha page has a whole paragraph devoted to her love of it.
 She equates replenishing a dwindling Antimatter fuel supply with regaining the ability to order coffee from the energy-intensive replicators.